Albanese kernels and Griffiths groups: The -adic Abel-Jacobi map

 \subsection{The $l$-adic realisation}

 Let $S$ be a scheme, and let $l$ be a prime number invertible on $S$.
-We write $\Sm(S)$ for the category of smooth separated compactifiable morphisms $X\to S$, and $S_c(S,\Q_l)$ for the category of constructible $\Q_l$-adic sheaves over $S$ \cite[1.4.2]{jouanolou}, $D^b_c(S,\Q_l)$ for the ``derived category of constructible $\Q_l$-adic sheaves'' (\cite[1.1.3]{weilII}, \cite{ekedahl}) and
+We write $\Sm_c(S)$ for the category of smooth separated compactifiable morphisms $X\to S$ with morphisms proper $S$-morphisms, and $S_c(S,\Q_l)$ for the category of constructible $\Q_l$-adic sheaves over $S$ \cite[1.4.2]{jouanolou}, $D^b_c(S,\Q_l)$ for the ``derived category of constructible $\Q_l$-adic sheaves'' (\cite[1.1.3]{weilII}, \cite{ekedahl}) and